-My inspection usually begins with the client scheduling an inspection through this website or by the client calling 815-353-6049.
+The inspection usually begins with the client scheduling an inspection through this website or by the client calling 815-353-6049.
 At the scheduled time, I will meet the client at the property to be inspected.
-Often times, the client’s Realtor is also in attendance.
+Often times, the client’s realtor is also in attendance.
 For the most thorough inspections, the utilities must be on in order to properly test the structure’s mechanical systems.
-The inspection agreement is discussed, and signed by the client and the inspector.
-Payment can be made then (cash, check or credit/debit) or when the report is being retrieved.
+If the inspection agreement (emailed prior to the inspection) has not yet been signed, the agreement is discussed and a hard copy must be signed prior to the start of the inspection..
+Payment can be made before, during (cash, check, Zelle, or credit/debit) or when the report is being retrieved.
 The inspection begins.
 The perimeter of the home is walked, as well as the roof (when safe).
 Digital pictures are taken during the entire course of the inspection and used in a thorough report that documents various safety/security issues, deficiencies, damage, design or structural issues, and various maintenance suggestions.
 The inside of the home is inspected, from the attic to the basement and everything in between.
 A thermal imager is used to detect moisture intrusion issues and insulation abnormalities.

 The actual inspection usually takes 2-4 hours, depending upon the size and complexity of the property.
 Additional inspections of components not covered by the standard home inspection are available.
-The inspection report with pictures and documentation is then written and e-mailed and/or snail-mailed to the client within 48 hours.
+The inspection report with pictures and documentation will be emailed to the client, usually within 24 hours of the inspection.